 Preparation Before Painting

 Before painting any surface you will need to clean it thoroughly.
 The table had been painted prior, so the prep work is a bit different.
-Obviously the table had been painted with a chalk based paint and had a wax finish which is fine.
+Obviously, the table had been painted with a chalk based paint and had a wax finish which is fine.
 The trick would be to remove as much of the wax as possible to make sure to get proper adhesion.
 You can paint over some waxes after they have fully cured, but I didn’t want to take that chance.
 The surface was first cleaned with White Lighting and rinsed with water.
 A light sanding over the painted surface removed most of the wax.
 One coat of the Driftwood covered the base of the chairs and farm table like a champ!
-One coat coverage is unheard of and most my projects require two.
+One coat coverage is unheard of and most of my projects require two.
 I’m super happy about this!
 Especially because I strongly dislike painting chairs.
-You too?

 Adding Shadowing With Colored Wax

-Dixie Belle waxes are water based, they can be used with their chalk mineral paint.
+Dixie Belle waxes are water-based, they can be used with their chalk mineral paint.
 The black wax was applied in the insets of the legs and buffed with a soft cloth to create a shadowed effect.
 I blended the Drift Wood chalk mineral paint over the wax to create a blended look.
-Oh this was too cool and I couldn’t wait to share my discovery.
+Oh, this was too cool and I couldn’t wait to share my discovery.

 How about that cow art?
 I’m in L O V E with her!
 Get one too by CLICK HERE to purchase!